MEKO 200: Hydra class (MEKO 200HN)

 The MEKO frigates have high-level specifications for shock resistance, stiffness requirements for the fire control and radar systems, and blast and gas pressure resistance to retain the integrity of the on-board weapon systems.
 The hull is constructed of high tensile steel with a yield strength of S355 N/mm² 'structural steel grades'.

 The ship is divided into twelve self-sufficient watertight sections, which function almost independently of each other.
-Each compartment also has independent data transfer to the ship’s Naval Automation System, Nautos.
+Each compartment has independent data transfer to the ship’s Naval Automation System, Nautos.

-The four Hydra-class frigates of the Hellenic Navy of Greece are 3200-ton frigates of the MEKO 200HN design.
+The four Hydra-class frigates of the Hellenic Navy of Greece are 3,200-ton frigates of the MEKO 200HN design.
 The first of the four, Hydra was built by Blohm + Voss in Hamburg and commissioned in 1992.
 The other three were constructed at the Hellenic Shipyards Co. at Skaramagas.
 Spetsai was commissioned in 1996, Psara in 1998 and Salamis in 1999.
 Three Hydra-class frigates were deployed in support of Operation Enduring Freedom 2002–2003.